lofar-astron/RMextract/README.md

 # RMextract
-extract TEC, vTEC, Earthmagnetic field and Rotation Measures from GPS and WMM data for radio interferometry observations
+Extract TEC, vTEC, Earthmagnetic field and Rotation Measures from GPS and WMM data for radio interferometry observations

 Please cite as: Mevius, M. (2018) RMextract, Astrophysics Source Code Library, record [ascl:1806.024]

+**NOTE**: RMExtract has been superseded by Spinifex, which is hosted at https://git.astron.nl/RD/spinifex.
+No further development or maintenance will happen on RMExtract.

 WMM model data:
 NCEI Geomagnetic Modeling Team and British Geological Survey.
 2019.
 World Magnetic Model 2020.
 NOAA National Centers for Environmental Information. doi: 10.25921/11v3-da71, 2020